energysistem/manuals/42431- CAR FMT BT/en/09-talk_control.md

 To answer an incoming call, press the CALL CONTROL button (1), if you are listening to music when you receive a call, the music will be paused and you will listen a voice message with the number of the incoming call.
 To end the call press again the CALL CONTROL button (1) and the music will resume.

+During a call, you can change the microphone volume with SELECTOR (7).
+The maximum volume of microphone is "U10".

 In order to properly receive the signal, do not place any object between you and the microphone that is in the frontal side of the device.

 ### Redial